Saqib

 Right-arm fast medium

-From the current young crop of cricketers coming from England, Saqib Mahmood is a right-arm fast bowler plays for Lancashire County Cricket Club.
+From the modern crop of cricketers coming from England, Saqib Mahmood is a right-arm fast bowler who plays for Lancashire County Cricket Club.
 Mahmood came to prominence while playing in the 2016 U-19 World Cup in Bangladesh where he was the third-highest wicket-taker in the competition.
 Saqib Mahmood was also named as the England Development Programme Cricketer of the year in 2015.

 Read More >